Understanding the University Structure

 Each college has a dean, who is responsible for the administration of the students, faculty and staff and the strategic planning of the academic programming.
 The deans report to the provost in the Office of Academic Affairs, who in turn reports to the university president.

 Office of the President

-President Kristina M. Johnson is the leader of The Ohio State University.
-The president of a university is the equivalent to the CEO of a company, with her role being to provide and lead the overall strategic planning for and sustained performance of an institution.
-Reporting to President Johnson are the leaders of various segments of the university, such as the offices of the Academic Affairs, Student Life, Research, Human Resources, Advancement, Business and Finance, etc.
+The president of a university is the equivalent to the CEO of a company, with the role being to provide and lead the overall strategic planning for and sustained performance of an institution.
+Reporting to the president's office are the leaders of various segments of the university, such as the offices of Academic Affairs, Student Life, Research, Human Resources, Advancement, Business and Finance, etc.

 The university is governed by the Board of Trustees.
-In her role as president, President Johnson is charged with enforcing the bylaws, rules and regulations put forth and approved by the board.
+The president is charged with enforcing the bylaws, rules and regulations put forth and approved by the board.
 Trustees operate collectively and through their committees, which take on everything from reviewing academic programs to raising funds for the institution to granting faculty tenure.

 Office of Academic Affairs